HCL-TECH-SOFTWARE/dx-compose-doc/docs/getting_started/limitations.md

 - Social Media Publisher, Content Template Catalog (CTC), and other WCM extensions are not supported except Multilingual Solution.
 - WCM AI Sentiment Analysis in the WCM Authoring user interface (UI) is not supported with the TinyMCE Rich text editor but is supported with CKEditor.
 - The SpellCheck service for the TinyMCE Rich text editor is currently not supported in DX Compose.
+- No command-line interface exists for exporting or importing Personalization rules.

 ## User and group management